itspatmorgan/unknown-arts-ai/content/docs/concepts/Sampling.md

 - **Game Dialogue Generation** – Randomized responses to enhance immersion and realism.

 ## Related Resources
-- **“A Survey of Decoding Methods in Natural Language Generation”** – Paper comparing different sampling and decoding strategies.
-- **OpenAI Sampling Documentation** – Guidelines on using top-k and top-p sampling effectively.
+- TBD

 ## Related People
-- **Ilya Sutskever** – Co-founder of OpenAI and contributor to advancements in sampling techniques for AI.
+- TBD

 ## Related Concepts
 - [Decoding](../decoding) – Sampling is a type of decoding method for generating text.
-- [Top-K Sampling] – Selects from the top-k most probable tokens for more controlled randomness.
+- Top-K Sampling – Selects from the top-k most probable tokens for more controlled randomness.
-- [Nucleus Sampling] – Chooses tokens based on a probability threshold for flexible output variety.
+- Nucleus Sampling – Chooses tokens based on a probability threshold for flexible output variety.